festus971/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+   I opened my browser devtools network part tried adding a new toy an Error was displayed 500 unintialzed constant toy Went to check my controller the line specified Found a typing error in my controller

 - Update the number of likes for a toy

   - How I debugged:
+  Opened my dev tools Update a like a error was thrown The error was Unexpected end of JSON went to check my controller if it is parsing json data Created an increment likes custom route created a controller to update the likes and parse the json data

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  Opened my dev tools Tried deleting a toy an error was thrown 404 checked my routes found out there was not route for deleting added a destroy route